FIV150 – 1.00 Hours

 This schedule is subject to change without notice.
 If you have not received confirmation of the class prior to the class start, please contact the division at (800) 423-8433 or [email protected] to get the latest schedule.

 The Fall 2023 program, class dates of 08/23/2023 to 12/13/2023, is shown above as LS FIV150-10 in the schedule.

 Those who investigate and process crime scenes perform a critical role in the criminal justice system as their findings are the underpinnings of criminal casework that determine verdicts of guilt or innocence.
 The Collegiate Technical Investigation Skills Program (CTISP) is a blended learning opportunity consisting of 272 hours of specialized forensic training.
 Participants learn sound, field-tested, current methodologies and technical skills rooted in science-based practices.
 This application-intensive program instructs participants how to effectively identify, document, collect and process evidence found at crime scenes as preparation for employment in the forensic industry.

-The course fees for CTISP total $5,480.00 This amount is paid directly to Blinn College by the student.
-The Federal Criminal History Background Check totaling $50.00 is a separate fee paid directly to TEEX by the student (unless the student makes arrangements for another provider to conduct the background check).
+The course fees for CTISP total $5,480.00 This amount is paid directly to Blinn College by the participant.
+The Federal Criminal History Background Check totaling $50.00 is a separate fee paid directly to TEEX by the participant (unless the participant makes arrangements for another provider to conduct the background check).
 This fee, regardless of result or admittance into CTISP, is non-refundable.

 - Participant must have received a high school diploma or GED equivalent.